anarvarte/cs425-rockFIIT/README.md

 NOTE: All of the dependencies should be included in the github folder.
 We have had some errors where some get uninstalled upon cloning, though.
 In this case, just run npm install ..., where ... is the dependency that the errors are saying could not be found.

 ## Authors
-Cyrille Bernabe, Louis Doherty, Juan Caridad, Rommel Macatlan Jr., Aitor Navarte
+Cyrille Bernabe, Louis Doherty, Juan Caridad, Rommel Macatlang Jr., Aitor Narvarte

 *Note - Cyrille's contributions were not tracked correctly on this Github Repository.
 All of Cyrille's contributions can be viewed on the team's commit history under the name "Cyrille Bernabe", as well as the username "cyrilleeleazarb"